ibm-messaging/mq-metric-samples/README.md

 * USEDLQ on the admin topic: The USEDLQ attribute on the topic object associated with the metrics publications (usually SYSTEM.ADMIN.TOPIC) determines what happens if the subscriber's queue is full.
 You might prefer to set this to NO to avoid filling the system DLQ if the collection program does not read the publications frequently enough.

+### Using durable subscriptions
+An alternative collection mechanism uses durable subscriptions for the queue metric data.
+This may avoid needing to increase the MAXHANDS attribute on a queue manager.
+(Queue manager-level metrics are still collected using non-durable subscriptions.)

+To set it up, you must provide suitable configuration options.
+In the YAML configuration, these are the attributes (command line or environment variable equivalents exist):
+- `replyQueue` must refer to a local queue (not a model queue)
+- `replyQueue2` must also be set, referring to a different local queue
+- `durableSubPrefix` is a string that is unique across any collectors that might be connected to this queue manager

+If you use durable subscriptions, then the named reply queues may continue to receive publications even when the collector is not running, so that may induce queue-full reports in the error log or events.
+The subscriptions can be manually removed using the "DELETE SUB()" MQSC command for all subscriptions where the subscription ids begin with the `durableSubPrefix` value.
+The `scripts/cleanDur.sh` program can be used for this deletion.
+You should also clean the subscriptions when the configuration of which data to collect has changed, particularly the `queueSubscriptionSelector` option.

 ## Monitor configuration
 The monitors always collect all of the available queue manager-wide metrics.